Datavault-UK/automate-dv-docs/docs/best_practices.md

-We advise you follow these best practises when using dbtvault.
+We advise you follow these best practices when using dbtvault.

 ## Single record per key, per load (incremental)